Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 All welcome!
 Let's play basketball together.
 We will walk over to the court at the skate park together and play pick up games and run drills while working on teamwork, collaboration, respect, support, and having fun!

-Competencies: Community, Collaboration, Self Care and Wellness Strategies
+Competencies: Collaboration, Self Care and Wellness Strategies, Perseverance

 Class size: 10